decoders

 define

-define(fn: (blob: unknown, ok, err) => DecodeResult<T>): Decoder<T> (source)
+function define( fn: (blob: unknown, ok, err) => DecodeResult<T> ): Decoder<T> (source)

 Defines a new Decoder<T>, by implementing a custom acceptance function.
 The function receives three arguments: